Jacqueline Kennedy Onassis: Assassination and funeral of John F. Kennedy

 He died not long after, aged 46.
 After her husband was pronounced dead, Kennedy refused to remove her blood-stained clothing and reportedly regretted having washed the blood off her face and hands, explaining to Lady Bird Johnson that she wanted "them to see what they have done to Jack".
 She continued to wear the blood-stained pink suit as she boarded Air Force One and stood next to Johnson when he took the oath of office as president.
 The unlaundered suit became a symbol of her husband's assassination, and was donated to the National Archives and Records Administration in 1964.
-Under the terms of an agreement with her daughter, Caroline, the suit will not be placed on public display before 2103.
+Under the terms of an agreement with her daughter, Caroline, the suit would not be placed on public display before 2103.
 Johnson's biographer Robert Caro wrote that Johnson wanted Jacqueline Kennedy to be present at his swearing-in in order to demonstrate the legitimacy of his presidency to JFK loyalists and to the world at large.

 Kennedy took an active role in planning her husband's state funeral, modeling it after Abraham Lincoln's service.
 She requested a closed casket, overruling the wishes of her brother-in-law, Robert.
 The funeral service was held at the Cathedral of St. Matthew the Apostle in Washington D.C., with the burial taking place at nearby Arlington National Cemetery.
 Kennedy led the procession on foot and lit the eternal flame—created at her request—at the gravesite.
 Lady Jeanne Campbell reported back to the London Evening Standard: "Jacqueline Kennedy has given the American people ... one thing they have always lacked: Majesty."

 A week after the assassination, new president Lyndon B. Johnson issued an executive order that established the Warren Commission—led by Chief Justice Earl Warren—to investigate the assassination.
 Ten months later, the Commission issued its report finding that Lee Harvey Oswald had acted alone when he assassinated President Kennedy.
 Privately, his widow cared little about the investigation, stating that even if they had the right suspect, it would not bring her husband back.
 Nevertheless, she gave a deposition to the Warren Commission.
 Following the assassination and the media coverage that had focused intensely on her during and after the burial, Kennedy stepped back from official public view, apart from a brief appearance in Washington to honor the Secret Service agent, Clint Hill, who had climbed aboard the limousine in Dallas to try to shield her and the President.